microsoft/FluidFramework/packages/dds/tree/docs/inverse-changes/README.md

 Ultimately, the repair data needed is that data that existed in the document at some revision.
 A client in need of such data could therefore rely on the checkout mechanism to procure a version of the document at the relevant point in history.
-This may involve checking out an old summary and downloading some number of ops after that.
+This may involve checking out an old summary and applying some number of ops to that.

 Note that this would make the fetching of such data asynchronous.

 ### Document State Service

-We already have plans to support a document state history service in the same way as the checkout approach.
+We already have plans to support a document state history service.
+This service could be used in much the same way as the checkout approach above.
-The advantage of this approach over the checkout is that the document state service would be able to compute the exact state for the document region of interest and send that over the wire, thereby reducing the message size.
+The advantage of this approach over the checkout is that the document state service would be able to compute the exact state for the document region of interest and send that over the wire, thereby reducing the download size the amount of processing needed on clients.

 ### Hybrid Solution